-The board of directors has selected Arthur Andersen LLP as the independent public accountants to audit the financial statements of St. Mary for its 2001 fiscal year.
-Arthur Andersen LLP has served as St. Mary's independent accountants since 1997 and is familiar with its business and financial procedures.
-To the knowledge of management, neither this firm nor any of its members has any direct or material indirect financial interest in St. Mary nor any connection with St. Mary in any capacity other than as independent public accountants.
+To the knowledge of management, neither Arthur Andersen LLP nor any of its members has any direct or material indirect financial interest in St. Mary nor any connection with St. Mary in any capacity other than as independent public accountants.
 A representative of Arthur Andersen LLP is expected to be present at the annual meeting and will have an opportunity to make a statement if he desires to do so and to respond to appropriate questions.